34 Animals That Eat Other Animals With Pictures

 They are known to be particularly skilled at hunting rodents, which makes them valuable to farmers and gardeners who need to control rodent populations.

-Despite their small size, weasels are skilled and efficient hunters that play an important role in the food chain.
+Despite their small size, weasels are skilled and efficient hunters who play an important role in the food chain.

 28. Raccoons